Skip to main content

 Despite these handy features, there are some disadvantages to using RTF files too:

-• Doesn’t work with specialized software—certain tools, including Pages in macOS, do not work with RTF files
+• Doesn’t work with specialised software—certain tools, including Pages in macOS, do not work with RTF files

 • Lack of advanced features—no useful document tools like tracking changes or advanced design elements